canjs/canjs/guides/getting-started-tutorial/components.md

 <a name="first-component"></a>
 ## First can.Component
-If you recall from the introduction, a [`can.Component`](../docs/can.Component.html) is like a self-contained, mini web application—i.e., it’s encapsulated.
+If you recall from the introduction, a [`can.Component`](../docs/can.Component.html) is like a self-contained, mini web application.
+In other words, it’s encapsulated.
 Because `can.Component`’s are encapsulated, they should each contain their own:

 - View template file (.stache file)
 - JavaScript file
 - CSS file

-This is why we created a `components` folder for our app — instead of, say, a `js` folder.
+This is why we created a `components` folder for our app&mdash;instead of, say, a `js` folder.
 Each component we develop will be in a folder that contains all the files that support that component.
 This makes components portable, enabling you to reuse them across projects.
 It also isolates them, making them easier to test and maintain.

-Let’s dive in to the good stuff and start working with the app!
 Put the following code inside `components/restaurant_list/restaurant_list.js`:

 ```
 can.Component.extend({